John Frusciante’s Marshall JMP Major 200W (Model 1967)

 Guitar One (USA), September 1999

-It seems that he acquired the 200W Major only after the Californication recording was wrapped up.
-And, if you compare the Slane Castle (2003) photo below to the 2000 photo shown above, it looks like the same exact amp.
-This means that the 200W Major basically became one of his main amps as soon as he got it, and it remained in his setup for years.
+It seems John acquired the 200W Major only after the Californication recording was completed.
+Comparing photos from the Slane Castle concert in 2003 with earlier ones from 2000 suggests it’s the same amp.
+This implies that the 200W Major became one of John’s main amps as soon as he got it and remained part of his setup for years.

 John’s standard amp setup consists of a Marshall Silver Jubilee, and a Marshall Lead 200w.
 Photo source: YouTube/Slane Castle

-It is however possible that the 200W Major was used to some extent on Cali.
-There is a photo of all of John’s amps from around that period, and it clearly shows both it and the JTM45 in the same room, alongside a Marshall Bass, and a Fender Showman.
+However, it’s still possible the Major was used to some extent on Californication, as a photo from that period shows it in the same room as his JTM-45, a Marshall Super Bass, and a Fender Showman.

-These Frusciante’s amps were likely photographed during the early Californication era.
+Frusciante’s amps photographed during the early Californication era.
 Photo credit: Uknown

-The Studio amp on By the Way and Stadium
+Studio Amp on By the Way and Stadium Arcadium

-But, in any case, the 200W Major was used in the studio on both By The Way and Stadium Arcadium.
-This is also confirmed by Rick Rubin, who stated that the Major was used during the By The Way studio sessions.
+The 200W Major was definitely used in the studio on both By the Way and Stadium Arcadium.
+This is supported by Rick Rubin, who confirmed the Major was part of the setup during the By the Way sessions.

 Frusciante’s amplifier rig included a 200-watt Marshall Major and a 100-watt Marshall Super Bass, one of which he usually ran in a stereo setup with a Fender Showman Blackface guitar amp pushing the Marshall.